Billingham Synthonia F.C.: Ground

-In April 2017 the club left the Stadium due to the cost of upgrading works, initially agreeing to use the Norton Sports Complex in Norton for two seasons.
+In April 2017 the club left Central Avenue due to the cost of upgrading works, initially agreeing to use the Norton Sports Complex in Norton for two seasons, which was later extended until 2022.
 In April 2022 the club announced that home matches in 2022–23 would be played at Stokesley Sports Club.
+They relocated to Stockton Town's Bishopton Road West ground in 2024.